cogup/x-admin/README.md

-# X-Admin: Documentation and Usage Guide
+# Oh Dash: Documentation and Usage Guide

-Welcome to the documentation for X-Admin, a React-based interface that simplifies the process of creating admin panels for APIs that have OpenAPI 3 documentation available.
-With X-Admin, you can effortlessly generate admin interfaces for your APIs by including a simple configuration parameter in your OpenAPI documentation.
+Welcome to the documentation for Oh Dash, a React-based interface that simplifies the process of creating admin panels for APIs that have OpenAPI 3 documentation available.
+With Oh Dash, you can effortlessly generate admin interfaces for your APIs by including a simple configuration parameter in your OpenAPI documentation.

 ## Getting Started

 ### Prerequisites

-To use X-Admin, you'll need the following:
+To use Oh Dash, you'll need the following:

 - A React application where you want to integrate the admin interface.
 - An API with OpenAPI 3 documentation available.